content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/5-java-JDBC/6-java-jdbc-result-sets.md

 -   The *java.sql.ResultSet* interface represents the result set of a database query.
 -   A ResultSet object maintains a cursor that points to the current row in the result set.
 -   The term "result set" refers to the row and column data contained in a ResultSet object.
--   The methods of the ResultSet interface can be broken down into three categories −
+-   The methods of the ResultSet interface can be broken down into three categories:
 1.  **Navigational methods** − Used to move the cursor around.
 2.  **Get methods** − Used to view the data in the columns of the current row being pointed by the cursor.
 3.  **Update methods** − Used to update the data in the columns of the current row.
 The updates can then be updated in the underlying database as well.